ChienMPLab/SpatiallyAnnotatedFUNseq/README.md

-# Spatially Annotated Single-Cell Sequencing
+# Spatially Annotated Functional Single-Cell Sequencing (FUNseq)
 We previously described spatially annotated single-cell sequencing, a method to spatially profile intratumor heterogeneity with deep scRNA-seq and single-cell resolution.
 Here, we have deposited all scripts required for analyzing the scRNA-seq data obtained using spatially annotated single-cell sequencing.